Wherever you sit on the debate between brand marketing vs content marketing, unlock the power of both and hit your marketing goals with a good story.

-'If sales and marketing are where you tell your stories, services is surely where you live them, and in doing so move your story forward, one happy customer at a time.'
+"If sales and marketing are where you tell your stories, your service department is surely where you live them, and in doing so move your story forward, one happy customer at a time."

 A huge part of INBOUND this year has been an insistent reminder to put your customers at the heart of your business.
 You need them, and for better or worse you love them, but most of us could stand to serve, celebrate, and delight our customers a little better.
 Telling the stories they want to hear is just another way of putting this into practice.